hwayne/hacker-test-history/README.md

 As it turns out, Turing proved that it's not possible to solve the Halting problem, so anyone who answers "yes" to question 0097 will answer "no" to question 0098... unless they're lying.

 ####  0099 Ever deadlock trying eating spaghetti?

+See question 0096.

+A "deadlock" is when two or more actors are prevented from making progress because they are each waiting for a resource another actor is using.
+The example from question 0096, where each philosopher takes the chopstick on their left and waits forever for the chopstick on their right, is an example of a deadlock.

 ####  009A Ever written a self-reproducing program?